 Epilepsy is usually diagnosed when someone has had more than one seizure.

 Seizures can affect your feelings, awareness, or movement.

 Different types of seizures involve different things.
 These may include confusion, strange feelings, repetitive movements, 'blank' moments (when you are briefly unresponsive), muscle jerks, sudden falls, or jerking movements (while you are unconscious).

 Sometimes other conditions can look like an epileptic seizure, for example fainting.
 Doctors will check for other conditions as well as epilepsy before you are diagnosed.

-$\stackrel{\text{O}}{\sqcap} \quad \textbf{Visit epilepsysociety.org.uk/about-epilepsy/diagnosing-}$ epilepsy and epilepsysociety.org.uk/about-epilepsy/epilepticseizures
+Visit epilepsysociety.org.uk/diagnosing -epilepsy and epilepsysociety.org.uk/epileptic-seizures